 Superannuation.
 Australian employees, including Messrs.
 Williams and Hart, are eligible, pursuant to a contractual obligation, for a company cash contribution known as superannuation of up to 15 percent of all cash payments made to the employee.
 Australian regulations require a superannuation contribution of at least 9.25 percent on base salary up to \$183,000 per individual per year.
 Cliffs offers superannuation above the Australian regulatory requirement of 9.25 percent as this is common practice within the Australian mining industry and enables us to ensure we are market competitive and can attract and retain the best talent.
-For company superannuation contributions in excess of the maximum superannuation guarantee, Australian employers can opt to receive a cash taxable allowance up to the 15 percent total superannuation compensation.
+For company superannuation contributions in excess of the minimum 9.25 percent superannuation contribution and/or the maximum superannuation guarantee, Australian employers can opt to receive a cash taxable allowance up to the 15 percent total superannuation compensation.
 This benefit for Messrs.
 Williams and Hart is disclosed below in the "2013 Summary Compensation Table" under "All Other Compensation" and described in footnotes (6)(c) and (d), respectively.